• Skip to main content

 • If a parent/guardian or other person with legal authority withholds consent to the screening, the provider must obtain a signed statement of voluntary refusal or document the reason for not obtaining a signed statement in the child’s medical record.
 For example, when services are provided via telehealth or the party declines to sign.

-• For more information, reference the California Department of Public Health Standard of Care Guidelines on Childhood Lead Poisoning for California Health Care Providers and All Plan Letter 20-16.
+• For more information, reference the California Department of Public Health Standard of Care Guidelines on Childhood Lead Poisoning for California Health Care Providers and the Department of Health Care Services All Plan Letter 20-16.

 Coding Requirements